 This product also provides explicit information regarding the timing, the greatest severe weather threat and the expected severity of the event.
 The graphics that accompany the narratives provide vital information to help plan your day.

 |Day 1||This is the risk of severe weather today through early morning of the following day.
 Day 1 forecasts are issued five times daily; 06z (around midnight), 13z (around sunrise), 1630z (mid-morning), 20z (mid-afternoon), and 01z (early evening).
 This is the forecast you will see on SPC's frontpage.
 (What is Z-time?)|

-In convective outlook graphics, the green shading depicts a 10% or higher probability of thunderstorms during the valid period.
+General ThunderstormsThe light green shading depicts a 10% or higher probability of non-severe or near severe thunderstorms during the valid period.

 The Public Severe Weather Outlooks (PWO) are issued when a potentially significant or widespread tornado outbreak is expected.
 This plain-language forecast is typically issued 12-24 hours prior to the event and is used to alert NWS field offices and other weather customers concerned with public safety of a rare, dangerous situation.
 The PWO is reserved for for all high risks and for moderate risks with a strong risk for tornadoes and/or widespread damaging winds.
 The SPC issues about 30 PWOs each year.

 The MCD basically describes what is currently happening, what is expected in the next few hours, the meteorological reasoning for the forecast, and when/where SPC plans to issue the watch (if dealing with severe thunderstorm potential).
 Severe thunderstorm MCDs provide you with extra lead time on the severe weather development.